sangeetpaul/chess/README.md

 Produced 2 integer sequences:
 - [A309260](https://oeis.org/A309260): Number of ways of placing 2n-1 nonattacking rooks on a hexagonal board with edge-length n in Glinski's hexagonal chess, inequivalent up to rotations and reflections of the board.
 - [A309805](https://oeis.org/A309805): Maximum number of nonattacking kings placeable on a hexagonal board with edge-length n in Glinski's hexagonal chess.
+## hextrap
+Produced 2 integer sequences:
+- [A327131](https://oeis.org/A327131): Cells visited by knight moves on a spirally numbered infinite hexagonal board, moving to the lowest unvisited cell at each step.
+- [A327132](https://oeis.org/A327132): Last cell visited by knight moves on a spirally numbered hexagonal board of edge-length n, moving to the lowest unvisited cell at each step.